ndiego/easy-plugin-stats/readme.txt

 3. A screenshot of the frontend, which shows the output of the sample shortcodes in the first screenshot.

 == Changelog ==

+= 2.0.0 =

+**Changed**

+* The TinyMCE plugin has been removed.
+Shortcodes still work but have to be created manually.
+* Star ratings are now SVGs, and the Dashicons have been removed.

 = 1.0.0 =
 * Initial Release